apostrophecms/docs/docs/cookbook/using-docker.md

 </AposCodeBlock>

 ### Finishing up
 While our Docker container is now configured for storing items on AWS S3, it won't fully work if we were to spin it up now.
-First, we have to configure our S3 bucket to allow our site to access it.
+First, we have to configure our S3 bucket to allow the public to access it.
 This is easily done through the AWS control panel.

-1) First, select the bucket from the The S3 management console and then click on the "Permissions" tab.
+1) First, select the bucket from the S3 management console and then click on the "Permissions" tab.
 Click on the "Edit" button to edit your permissions.
 ![S3 console permissions tab](../.vuepress/public/images/s3-permissions-tab.png)

 2) Uncheck the "Block all public access" box and save the changes.
 You will have to confirm that you want to do this.